 It’s up to you how long you spend in each place or how many bases you choose to stay in.
+Much of your decision can be based on where you book flights to an from and in which destinations you decide to hire a car.
 If you have only 2 weeks in Italy, then you may decide to stay in just a couple of places and explore them more fully.
 But, by choosing an apartment or villa rental in each of these areas and then using this base from which to explore some of our suggested highlights in each area, we think you can enjoy the very best that Italy has to offer.

 Base 1: The Italian Lakes

 Spend your first week in Italy exploring the Italian Lakes.
 We’d recommend picking either Lake Garda, Lake Maggiore or Lake Como for your stay.
 Trying to do all the lakes is just too rushed and we think you’d be better choosing just one as a base.